Stratus VOS

-Stratus VOS (Virtual Operating System) is a proprietary operating system running on Stratus Technologies fault-tolerant computer systems.
+Stratus VOS (Virtual Operating System, now renamed as OpenVOS) is a proprietary operating system running on Stratus Technologies fault-tolerant computer systems.
 VOS is available on Stratus's ftServer and Continuum platforms.
 VOS customers use it to support high-volume transaction processing applications which require continuous availability.
 VOS is notable for being one of the few operating systems which run on fully lockstepped hardware.

-During the 1980s, an IBM version of Stratus VOS existed and was called the System/88 Operating System.
+During the 1980s, an IBM-branded version of Stratus VOS existed and was called the System/88 Operating System.

 History

 VOS was designed from its inception as a high-security transaction-processing environment tailored to fault-tolerant hardware.
 It incorporates much of the design experience that came out of the MIT/Bell-Laboratories/General-Electric (later Honeywell) Multics project.

 In 1984, Stratus added a UNIX System V implementation called Unix System Facilities (USF) to VOS, integrating Unix and VOS at the kernel level.

 In recent years, Stratus has added POSIX-compliance, and many open source packages can run on VOS.

 Like competing proprietary operating systems, VOS has seen its market share shrink steadily in the 1990s, and early 2000s.